Hello!

 This includes tests, quizzes, and projects.

 Students may retake any summative assessments for full credit ONE TIME.
-Preparedness for the second, more rigorous, assessment will be at the teacher’s discretion and may include additional practice session(s) outside of class time.
-Re-takes must be taken outside of class and scheduled with the teacher and completed before the end of the semester.
-Re-take scores will replace the original test score.
+The retake must be completed within three weeks from the date of the original test is entered in Power School.
+Preparedness for the retake will be at the teacher’s discretion, will include additional practice session(s) outside of class time, and may include the requirement that all class homework for the unit has been completed.
+Retakes must be taken outside of class and scheduled with the teacher.
+Retake scores will replace the original test score.

 Semester grades will be made up of 40% from each quarter and 20% from a semester final.

-For a more complete overview of the class, please see the Calc AB Syllabus.
+For a more complete overview of the class, please see the Contemporary Math Syllabus

 Topics in this course will include: Functions, complex numbers, trigonometry, matrices, analytic geometry, and discrete mathematics.